pylovelace/pylovelace/README.md

 Documentation will be available on the [PyIntellect website](https://pyintellect.com).
 The website is currently under development.

 ## License
-PyIntellect can be purchased over at: https://pyintellect.sell.app/product/pyintellect PyIntellect can be used without a license, but a 5KB file limit will apply.
+A license for PyIntellect can be purchased [here](https://pyintellect.sell.app/product/pyintellect).
+PyIntellect can be used without a license, but a 5KB file limit will apply.